 The FDA is considering a rule that treats this new category of OTC hearing aids as consumer electronic devices.
 This is a major concern for patients, caregivers, and hearing health professionals.
 The leading medical and industry authorities on hearing care have concluded that OTC hearing aids must be treated and regulated as medical devices NOT consumer electronics.

 FDA must ensure that these devices are safe and effective by the industry’s recommendation set forth in the Consensus Paper:

 - Limit the maximum output level, or the maximum amount of sound level that the device can produce up to 110 dB

-- Limit the gain level, or the amount of power (amplification) that the device can add to any incoming sound it processes, to 25 dB.
+- Limit the gain level or the amount of power (amplification) that the device can add to any incoming sound it processes, to 25 dB.

-- Require appropriate internal/external labeling that clearly states that OTC hearing aids are medical devices intended for use only by adults (minimum age 18) with specified level of loss, and include a notice that hearing loss is a medical condition best addressed in consultation with a hearing care professional; information of any medically treatable causes of hearing loss.
+- Require appropriate internal/external labeling that clearly states that OTC hearing aids are medical devices intended for use only by adults (minimum age 18) with a specified level of loss, and include a notice that hearing loss is a medical condition best addressed in consultation with a hearing care professional; information of any medically treatable causes of hearing loss.

 You can help make a difference in protecting consumer health.
 Contact your members of Congress and urge them to reveal their specifications for OTC hearing devices and let hearing care professionals provide their recommendations for this new class of hearing aids.